florian-beetz/bachelor-thesis/thesis.md

 ## Software Migration {#sec:migration}

 Software migration is a part of software maintenance [@Dig2006].
-In general software maintenance can be classified as adaptive, corrective, perfective, and preventive maintenance tasks [@Malton2001].
+In general, software maintenance can be classified as adaptive, corrective, perfective, and preventive maintenance tasks [@Malton2001].
 Within this classification, software migration is an adaptive maintenance task:
 Adapting existing software to a new environment or platform.